-A standard police record and CRB check will usually be carried out when the CICA assess a claim.
+A standard police national computer and DBS check will always be carried out when the CICA assess a claim.
 Any relevant convictions should be disclosed upon notification of a claim, failure to do so immediately prejudices the applicants right to claim.
 Honesty is most definitely the best policy as there can be no hiding place when dealing with a government department.

 Despite the changes to the Scheme in 2012, this has to be balanced against wider legal reforms which benefit those with criminal convictions.
 Under the Rehabilitation of Offenders Act 1974 (ROA) criminal convictions are subject to a period of disclosure whereby they can be deemed relevant to job applications or insurance quotes etc. Beyond the period of disclosure they become “spent” or rehabilitated and are no longer relevant.
 The ROA rules apply to the CICA claim process as well.
 However bear in mind that certain convictions are deemed to be never spent.
 An example of this would be a prison sentence in excess of 4 years.

-Firstly we would advise you to read this page regarding convictions and how or when they become spent.
+Firstly we would advise you to read this page regarding convictions and criminal records and how or when they become spent.
 Under the new rules if you are over 18 and have been convicted of any offence resulting in one or more of the following, it is possible you may not be eligible to make a claim:

 (Be aware – specific advice on your case is strongly recommended)